rowland007/Cyber-Playbook/docs/glossary.md

 - **Cardinality** - The number of entities of each type participating in a relationship (Robertson & Robertson, 2013).
 - **Cascading** - A defense in depth circumstance.
 The concept of allowing one network control to feed into the next network control to provide a defense in depth scenario.
 - **CIA Triad** - A widely used formulation of the INFOSEC mission of the U.S. military.
 Also known as the "Classic Triad," the three concepts fail to include important problems intuitively seen as breaches of security, forgeries or counterfeits; mislabeling of data; and problems of data usability (PC Magazine, 2018).
+- **Cipher Text** - A scrambled and unintelligible version of plain text.
+- **Cluster** - A group of contiguous sectors.
+- **Cold Site** - A non-emergency recovery site with the necessary environmental and power systems required for the restoration of computing services.
+- **Collection** - The first phase of the computer and network forensics process, before examination and analysis.
+Collection involves identifying, labeling, recording, and acquiring data from the possible sources of relevant data, while following guidelines and procedures that preserve the integrity of the data.
 - **Compliance** - Conforming to a specification, standard, or law that has been clearly defined (Cambridge Dictionary, 2019).
 - **Composition and Security** - The devices and hardware that make up the system.
 This also refers to the software and the controls put in place to defend the infrastructure.
 - **Computer-Aided Software Engineering (CASE)** - Software that is used in any and all phases of developing an information system, including analysis, design, and programming.
 For example, data dictionaries and diagramming tools aid in the analysis and design phases, while application generators speed up the programming phase (PC Magazine, 2019).